YogAnatomy Research Project

 - Each practitioner’s general health

-Our design was a cross-sectional descriptive survey, using a voluntary convenience sample collected with the intent to examine the physical, mental, and emotional experiences of yoga asana participants.
+Our design was a cross-sectional descriptive survey, using a voluntary convenience sample collected with the intent to examine the physical experiences of yoga asana participants.
 Participants had the opportunity to complete survey questions specifically addressing the following: 1) demographics and leisure activity history, 2) yoga practice habits, and 3) self-reported experiences in yoga practice (positive and negative).

 The self-administered questionnaire was distributed internationally to the yoga community through Yoga International, Yoganatomy.com, and Yoga Alliance email registry.
 No individual survey questions were required; participants could choose to opt out of answering any question.
 All responses were anonymous.